objecthub/swift-lispkit/README.md

   - Lists are immutable.
 Mutable cons-cells are supported in a way similar to [Racket](https://racket-lang.org)
+  - Literals in `syntax-rules` are not matched based on their definition but their symbol identity
   - Datum comments introduced via `#;` do not always work as in other Scheme dialects.

 The following  [SRFI](https://srfi.schemers.org/) libraries have been ported to _LispKit_ and are included in the